immonhotep/cal_app/README.md

-# Calorie application/api witch also can you as recipe book
+# Calorie application/api Which also can use as recipe book

 - Application backend : Python/Django
 - Application Frontend: Html, Bootsrap css, Custom css, and Javascripts